 Students may change advisors at any time by declaring their major through the appropriate department chair or visiting the Office of the Registrar.
-First-time students without an assigned advisor - transfer, undeclared, and readmitted students - should work with the Advising Center.
+First-time students without an assigned advisor-transfer, undeclared, and readmitted students-will be advised by the Advising Center until they officially declare their major or until they reach 45 hours earned..